soulverteam/SoulverCore/README.md

 The various number & date formats of these various locales are also fully supported.

 Also note that non-English languages are *additive*, meaning that, for instance, a German user would be able to use both English & German syntaxes.

+## More information

+You can browse the complete documentation for SoulverCore [here](https://soulverteam.github.io/SoulverCore/documentation/soulvercore).

+Alternatively, a [DocC archive](https://developer.apple.com/documentation/docc) compatibile with Xcode or [Dash](https://kapeli.com/dash) is also available for [download](https://github.com/SoulverTeam/SoulverCore/releases/latest/download/SoulverCore.doccarchive.zip).

 ## See Also